Built for Success

 Information About Park/Area:

 Marshall Community Information -- Located at the intersection of I-94 and I-69, Marshall is a small town with a rich history, and boasts numerous advantages for your new or expanding business.
-Marshall currently is installing FiberNet, a city-owned state-of-the-art ultra-high-speed fiberoptic internet service, available to every residential and commercial property within city limits.
-Developable sites have easy access to: multiple interstate natural gas pipelines; city-managed high voltage electric transmission lines; highway and rail; and a high-quality talent pool.
+Marshall has built its own ultra-high-speed fiber-optic network capable of speeds up to 10Gbps upload and download, available to all commercial and residential properties within city limits.
+Developable sites have easy access to multiple interstate natural gas pipelines; city-managed high voltage electric transmission lines; highway and rail; and a high-quality talent pool.
 Additionally, Marshall is within a Foreign Trade Zone and is a Redevelopment Ready Community, certified by the Michigan Economic Development Corporation.
 Marshall is a vibrant community with numerous cultural activities, festivals, and parks; it is also home to an award-winning hospital and excellent public schools.
 Marshall is in the Battle Creek Metropolitan Statistical area, and is the Calhoun County seat.